 Why Is My Heat Pump Blowing Cold Air?

-With the mild winters in West Volusia County, heat pumps are a popular and cost-effective way to provide both heating and cooling for a home.
-They tend to be quite reliable, but as with any mechanical system they can break down or malfunction every so often.
-If your heat pump has started blowing cold air during the middle of the winter, don’t panic — often it is something minor that can easily be repaired.
+With the mild winters in West Volusia County, heat pumps are a popular and cost-effective way to provide heating and cooling for a home.
+They tend to be quite reliable, but as with any mechanical system, they can break down or malfunction every so often.
+If your heat pump has started blowing cold air during the middle of the winter, don’t panic — often, it’s something minor that can easily be repaired.

 Need help with heat pump problems in DeLand, DeBary, or Orange City?
-Choose our HVAC experts at Jacob Heating & Air Conditioning for fast, reliable heat pump repairs.
+Choose our HVAC experts at Jacob Heating & Air Conditioning for fast heat pump repairs.
 Call 386-337-3502 or contact us online to schedule an appointment today!

-- The heat pump has frozen – Dirty coils, low refrigerant, clogged air filters, or other problems could affect airflow and heat transfer, allowing your heat pump to freeze up.
-To thaw it safely and determine the cause of the problem, it is best to call a professional.
+Dirty coils, low refrigerant, clogged air filters, or other problems could affect airflow and heat transfer, allowing your heat pump to freeze up.
+To thaw it safely and determine the cause of the problem, it’s best to call a professional.

-- Overdue maintenance – If it has been more than a year since your last preventive maintenance service, your heat pump may have dirty coils, a clogged air filter, duct obstructions, low refrigerant, or other issues, all of which can lead to subpar performance.
+If it has been more than a year since your last preventive maintenance service, your heat pump may have dirty coils, a clogged air filter, duct obstructions, low refrigerant, or other issues can lead to subpar performance.

 Call Today for Heat Pump Services in DeLand & West Volusia County

 Nearly all of these problems can be solved quickly with the help of an HVAC professional.
 To prevent future problems, be sure to schedule heat pump maintenance services at least once a year, or preferably twice a year in the fall and spring.